 Brioche gets a cool rise, which means the dough is made the day before and refrigerated for about 24 hours.
 I like this as the day of serving, you are not dealing with the dough-making process, only assembly, and baking of the loaf.

-The lemon sugar creates the best subtle but still there lemon flavor.
+The lemon sugar creates the best subtle lemon flavor.
 I love the undertone.
 It also caramelizes on the sides, which is one of my favorite things!

 - Warm Milk- rich doughs generally have plenty of milk, eggs, and butter.

 - Whole Wheat Flour- I used white wheat, but you could also spelt, red wheat, rye, einkorn, etc. There are a lot of great options out there.